olson-sean-k/plexus-web/src/user-guide/graphs.md

 ```

 These computations are based on the positional data in vertices.
 However, it is
-also possible to include these attributes in the geometry (payload) of a graph
+also possible to include these attributes in the data of a graph and assign
-and assign arbitrary values as needed.
-For example, it is sometimes desirable to
+arbitrary values as needed.
+For example, it is sometimes desirable to establish
-establish vertex normals independently of surrounding face or edge geometry.
+vertex normals independently of surrounding face or edge geometry.

 ```rust linenums="1"
 type E3 = Point3<R64>;